aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### check\_and\_convert\_DTIPrep\_postproc\_outputs($DTIs\_list, $DTIrefs, ...)

-Function that loop through DTI files acquired for the CandID and session to check if DTIPrep post processed NRRD files have been created and convert them to MINC files with relevant header information.
+Function that loops through DTI files acquired for the CandID and session to check if DTIPrep post processed NRRD files have been created and converts them to MINC files with relevant header information.

-INPUT:
+INPUTS:
   - $DTIs\_list     : list of DTI files for the session and candidate
   - $DTIrefs       : hash containing references for DTI output naming
   - $data\_dir      : directory containing the raw DTI dataset